 05 December 2009

-It's difficult to find flawless applications, either native or cloud-based.
+It’s difficult to find flawless applications, either native or cloud-based.
 Despite their popularity, Google products also have their share of missing features, which everyone is asking for.
-Google Calendar is no exception: from the launch in 2006 it lacked a way to jump to a specific date in the past or future to revise it's events.
+Google Calendar is no exception: from the launch in 2006 it lacked a way to jump to a specific date in the past or future to revise it’s events.
 I discovered this the hard way, after I added a couple of birthdays some 20 years in the past without making them recurring.
 I had to click hundreds of times to get to the right month view and edit the events!
-I was very puzzled by this lack in the web interface, because such options are build-in to most mobile phones, like the one I used for almost three years.
+I was very puzzled by this lack in the web interface, because such options are build-in to most mobile phones, like the Nokia model I used for almost three years.
 Other calendaring applications like Rainlendar have buttons for jumping to the previous/next year, making the navigation much easier.

 01 December 2009